 The Boston to Portland “turnpike” brought stage coaches that stopped at the taverns such as the Quamphegan Hotel, a house still standing at 48 Main Street, on the corner of Park Street.

 After 1830, the Portsmouth Company, a towering brick textile factory on the river, dominated the Landing neighborhood.
 This economic dynamo for the waterside community boosted the local population and the businesses that clustered along its main road.

-On the map of 1872 this site was occupied by the home of pharmacist and ink manufacturer Ebenezer S. Hanson (1825-1905), whose family owned several properties, including a drug store in Central Square.
+On the map of 1872 this site was occupied by the home of pharmacist and ink manufacturer Ebenezer S. Hanson (1825-1905), whose family owned several properties, including a drug store in Central Square, South Berwick.
 Prior to that, on a c.
 1856 map, it was owned by a J. Frost.

 The present house was built by Charles Wentworth, probably late in the 19th century.
 In the 1950s the Wentworth family donated it to Berwick Academy to be used as the headmaster's residence.
-Today it contains Roaring Brook Consultants.
+It later contained business offices.